-Students will take four additional subjects of which one must be either Geography or History from those included in the options section in this booklet following one of two pathways.
+Students will express a preference for four additional subjects from those included in the curriculum choices sections 2 and 3 in this booklet, following one of two pathways.
 These will either be GCSE or Level 2 courses (i.e. BTEC, Cambridge Nationals, vocational awards which are of equivalent value to a GCSE).

-Government changes, affecting schools across the country, mean that subjects are now placed into one of three groups.
+Government changes, affecting schools across the country, mean that subjects are now placed into one of three groups - core compulsory, EBacc and other.
 This is aimed at students choosing a well-balanced curriculum that should lead to at least 9 GCSE, or equivalent, qualifications.
-As a result, students must choose a humanity (Geography or History).
+As a result, students must choose at least one humanity (Geography or History).